ECMO Symposium: Advanced Management of the Failing Lung or Heart

 Other Healthcare Professionals

-* Total credit count includes simulation session on Thursday evening and main program Friday
+*includes pre-conference Thursday SIM session and main program Friday

-Special needs such as dietary restrictions, lactation rooms, etc. should be indicated in advance; requests cannot always be honored onsite.
+Special needs such as dietary restrictions, lactation room, etc. should be indicated in advance; requests cannot always be honored on-site.

 CPD may take photos/video of participants at CPD events and these may appear in CPD's promotional materials.
 Your attendance constitutes your permission and consent for photography and video subsequent usage.

 Acknowledgement of Support